Introduction

 The science hall was revamped into a modern scientific facility and was renamed the Richard E. Smith Science Center to recognized the major contributions of local entrepreneur and alumnus Richard Smith in 2010.

-On April 26, 2015 the new Fire Science Training Center was dedicated.
+On April 26, 2015, the new Fire Science Training Center was dedicated.
 This project was completed in conjunction with the City of Hutchinson Fire Department.
-The College also utilizes the Hutchinson Sports Arena, providing maintenance of the building in exchange for its use.

-The College has multiple off-campus locations: McPherson, Newton, Fire Science, Allied Health (Davis Hall and Peel Center) and Cosmetology.
+The College has multiple off-campus locations: McPherson, Newton, Fire Science, Allied Health (Davis Hall and Peel Center) and Cosmetology/Barbering.
 The Newton location is housed in the Axtell Educational Center at 203 East Broadway Street in Newton, Kansas and opened in 2008.
 The McPherson location, at 2208 Plaza East Place in McPherson, Kansas, opened in 2010.
 HutchCC Cosmetology, located at 200 E. 3rd Avenue in Hutchinson, Kansas, opened in 2016.
+In 2024 an addition was added to the Cosmetology facility to allow for HutchCC to offer the first public barbering school in the state with classes beginning in the spring semester of 2025.

 Thanks to the support of the City of Hutchinson and the voters of Hutchinson, the Hutchinson Sports Arena underwent a $29 million renovation project that was completed in the spring of 2017.
 The project included the addition of three new practice gyms, a new weight training and sports medicine facility and renovated locker rooms and office for the athletic department.